top of page

 Lake Quinault School

 We’re excited to announce our Student Art Contest, open to all students at Lake Quinault School!
-This is a chance for young artists to showcase their creativity by designing a logo that captures the spirit of the Quinault Rainforest Mushroom Festival.
+This is a chance for young artists to showcase their creativity by designing artwork that captures the spirit of the Quinault Rainforest Mushroom Festival.
 The winning design will be featured at next year’s festival and used in promotional materials.
 The selected student will also receive a monetary prize and be given a booth space at the festival to sign autographs and represent the Lake Quinault School.
 Last year’s winner for the 2025 festival was Daisy Wilson a 4th grader at Lake Quinault School—congratulations, Daisy!
 We can’t wait to see this year’s amazing entries!

 Our Free admission lets you explore: